tanin47/tip/PROVIDER.md

 * The provider script is executed by Tip when activated
 * Don't forget to `chmod 755 ~/Library/Application\ Scripts/tanin.tip/provider.script`
 * Use hard link, not symbolic link (i.e. `ln -s`), because Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/) and can't follow a symbolic link to a file outside the predefined directory, which is `~/Library/Application\ Scripts/tanin.tip/`.
+  * Some text editors write to temp file and rename.
+Be careful with the hard link not being updated.
 * Lastly, don't forget to enable Tip:
   * Go to System Preferences > Keyboard > Shortcuts > Services > Scroll down to the "Text" section.
 You should see "Tip: open tips" under the "Text" section.
 Please make sure to check it.